Tutoriel & patron | Sac banane en cuir - 2 tailles

 cut leather strips

-Do you prefer to put a clip buckle rather than 2 carabiners?
+Do you prefer to use a clip loop rather than 2 carabiners?

 Prepare your strap by adding the sliding buckle and the clip buckle .